moja-global/FLINT-UI/README.md

 <br />

 If you want to shut down a specific container click on the `STOP` button of that specific container in the Docker app.
-You can also use the command line to stop a specific container by using the command `docker stop {name of the container you want to stop}`
+You can also use the command line to stop a specific container by using the command `docker stop {name of the container you want to stop}`.

 To shut down, the whole `docker-compose.yml` file and all services inside it then use the command `docker-compose down`.